-"It was nice sunny day in September in Versailles, lots of opinions were collected and showed the main interests of the people in an easy way."
+nice sunny was in September in Versailles, lots of opinions were collected and showed the main interests of the people in an easy way."

-"The games/ workshops/ action raised the awareness of the people for their surroundings and caused them to view the area in a different light, causing new questions and possibilities."
+games/ workshops/ action raised the awareness of the people for their surroundings and caused them to view the area in a different light, causing new questions and possibilities."